egonmedhatten/beta-kde/docs/theory.md

-# TODO: Fix the citation.
-I have no paper to cite yet!

 # Mathematical Formulation

 `beta-kde` implements the **Beta Kernel Density Estimator** to solve the boundary leakage problem inherent in standard Gaussian KDEs when data is strictly bounded in $[0, 1]$.